rapid7/insightconnect-plugins/powershell/help.md

 # Requirements

 * For local Orchestrator execution, ensure connectivity to any network resources the script will use
-* For remote server execution, a PowerShell-enabled server annd administrative credentials
+* For remote server execution, a PowerShell-enabled server and administrative credentials

 # Documentation